deliciousmods/1956_beta/xaelor readme.md

 **Localization**
 - Liechtensteiner event 'Switzerland/Austria Stages a Sucessful Intervenion Within our Nation' is now correctly localized depending who executes the border war.
+- Added a name list for the Venezuelan National Government.

 **Internal**
 - Improved code quality regarding the Venezuelan Civil War.